 Resources by Title

-Index of literature and research from 1926 to the present that informs teaching, learning, and future directions of research in the field of dance education.
+Dance Education Literature and Research Descriptive Index contains an index of literature and research from 1926 to the present that informs teaching, learning, and future directions of research in the field of dance education.
 It contains extensive descriptions of 4,100+ literary works including theses, dissertations, journal articles, conference proceedings and other reports from over 200+ different publications and organizations and 147 university dance programs.

 Covers Charles Evans' Early American Imprints, Series I. Evans (1639-1800) is based on the American Bibliography by Charles Evans and enhanced by Roger Bristol's Supplement to Evans' American Bibliography.

 Early American Imprints - Series II, Shaw-Shoemaker, 1801-1819 contains the full-text of over 36,000 American books, pamphlets and broadsides covering the political, social, cultural and geographic growth of the United States during 1801-1819.